 Fried chicken and waffles is probably one of those dishes you’ve seen or heard about but never tried.
 At a glance, it’s weird right?
-Combining fried chicken with…breakfast?
+Combining fried chicken with…WAFFLES?
 Now, if you’ve had fried chicken and waffles then you know it’s the epitome of all sweet and savory combinations.
-Not to mention it’s the perfect excuse to have breakfast for lunch or dinner.
+Not to mention it’s the perfect excuse to have breakfast for lunch or dinner as well.

 Spicy fried chicken and waffles was inspired by a hole-in-the-wall restaurant in the middle of nowhere in Sonoma, California.
 Patty and I were there for a wedding in wine country and stopped for lunch on the way up from San Francisco.
 I had never had the infamous chicken and waffle experience at this point, and the menu boasted a colossal spicy fried chicken and waffle lunch favorite.
 Challenge accepted.